NeuPhysics/neutrino/docs/matter/matter-driven.rst

 .. admonition:: Rabi Oscillation
    :class: note

-   Rabi oscillations happens when a driven field is applied to a quantum system.
-A simple case would be a driven field :math:`-A\cos(\omega t)` is applied to a system with Hamiltonian
+   Rabi oscillations happens when a driving field is applied to a quantum system.
+A simple case would be a driving field :math:`-A\cos(\omega t)` is applied to a system with Hamiltonian

    .. math::
       H_0 = \begin{pmatrix} \epsilon_1 & 0 \\ 0 & \epsilon_2 \end{pmatrix}.